mobileheo/shalleat-react/README.md

 # Shall Eat?

-React web application that pick restaurants for you!
+React web application that picks restaurants for you!

 ## Getting Started